rppicomidi/midi2piousbhub/README.md

 # Terms this document uses
-- **Connected MIDI Device**: a MIDI device connected to a USB hub port or to a serial port MIDI DIN connector.
+- **Connected MIDI Device**: a MIDI device connected to a USB hub port or to a serial port MIDI DIN connector, or the USB C Device interface or the Bluetooth LE MIDI.
 - **USB ID**: A pair of numbers the Connected MIDI Device reports to the hub when it connects.
 They are supposed to be unique to a particular product.
+The MIDI DIN connectors, the USB C Device interface, and the Bluetooth LE MIDI interface have fake USB ID numbers to be compatible with this system.
 - **Routing Matrix**: The software that sends MIDI data to and from Connected MIDI Devices
 - **Terminal**: a MIDI data input to or output from the Routing Matrix.
 - **FROM terminal**: an input to the Routing Matrix.
 It will be a MIDI OUT signal from